genepi/haplogrep3/README.md

 Now you are ready to use Haplogrep 3 and to classify your first mtDNA haplogroups.

-## Classify your first Haplogrep3
+## Classify your first sample

-For the classification with Haplogrep 3, you need to provide a valid fasta file, and the output folder for the results, and the tree ID.
+For the classification with Haplogrep 3, you need to provide a valid input file (fasta, hsd or vcf file), the output folder for the results and the tree ID.
 The command is:

 ```sh
 haplogrep3 classify --input <Input File> --output <Output File> --tree <Tree Id>